scastarnado/ClickityClackityCloom/README.md

 ## Disclaimer

 Use the ClickityClackityCloom software responsibly.
-We are not responsible for any uncontrollable laughter, chaos, or chicken-related incidents that may ensue.
+I am not responsible at all for any uncontrollable laughter, chaos, or chicken-related incidents that may ensue.

 Get ready to click your way to hilarity with the ClickityClackityCloom!
-When life gets boring, just add more absurdity. 😜🐔💥